GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

                 ports:
                     - containerPort: 8080

-4. Test the deployment and check if the deployment was created successfully in Kubernetes and if the PODs are running.
+4. Test the deployment and check whether the deployment was created successfully in Kubernetes and if the PODs are running.
 This will indicate that the binary authorization is working properly.

 ![Deployment Success](https://storage.googleapis.com/gcp-community/tutorials/spinnaker-binary-auth/16-three-steps-success.png)

 ![Deployment Success](https://storage.googleapis.com/gcp-community/tutorials/spinnaker-binary-auth/17-deployment-ok.png)

-## Deploying a Service
+## Deploying a service

-Last step in this journey will be to deploy a service capable of exposing a business API and testing it.
+The last step is to deploy a service capable of exposing a business API.

-For that:

 1. Add a parallel step to the **Deploy Application**, same type as the Deploy Application one, name it **Deploy Service**.